A simple, fresh vegan ricotta cheese recipe with a fresh, thick, and creamy texture and tiny granules of curds like classic milk-based recipes!

 Your friend, Carine

-- Place all the ingredients into a food processor: silvered almonds, lemon juice, water, almond milk, and salt.
+- Place all the ingredients into a food processor: slivered almonds, lemon juice, water, almond milk, and salt.